publu/qidao_liquidity_matrix/README.md

 # QiDao Risk Matrix

 A matrix of collaterals used on the QiDao protocol along with their liquidity information and risk grading.
+Available in English, Spanish, and French.

 ![QiDao Risk Matrix](https://github.com/spicy-muaddib/qidao_liquidity_matrix/blob/main/qidao_liquidity_matrix.png?raw=true)